Test Runner tab

 Show tests that passed successfully.

 Show the ignored tests in the tree view of all tests within the current run/debug configuration or test class.

 Expand/collapse all nodes in the test tree view.

 These buttons are only available if the tested application contains more than test case.

-|Show coverage per test||Click this button to have the code coverage results shown in the Project tool window.
+Show the code coverage results in the Project tool window.

 The button is available after all the tests are executed provided that code coverage is enabled in the current run configuration.

-|Export Test Results||Click this button to have the results of the selected test saved in a file.
-In the Export Test Results that opens, specify the file to save the output in and the format in which the data will be saved.
+Save the selected test to a file.
+In the Export Test Results dialog, specify the filename and format.
 If you want to view the test results later, choose the XML format.